 Starting from October 1st, 2019, visa-exempt nationals, including Taiwanese passport holders, are required to obtain the electronic travel authorization to visit New Zealand from Taiwan.
-The online application system is already available for Taiwanese citizens.
+The electronic application system for the NZeTA is available online for Taiwanese citizens.

 The NZ eTA for citizens of Taiwan allows multiple entries during its 2-year validity, granting a stay of 90 consecutive days with each entry.
 It is only necessary to pay the tourist levy once during the duration of the eTA’s validity.

 Taiwanese citizens who are transiting through New Zealand on the way to an onward destination are required to obtain the eTA NZ for transit purposes.
-Holding a valid eTA is also mandatory to visit New Zealand starting October 1st.
+However, the International Tourist Levy will not be charged from transit NZeTA passengers.

-The validity of the NZ eTA is 2 years from the date of approval, or until the traveller’s passport expiry date, whichever comes first.
+The validity of the NZ eTA is 2 years from the date of approval, or until the traveller’s passport’s expiry date, whichever comes first.

 eTA New Zealand Document Requirements for Citizens of Taiwan